UK Meeting Centres Support Programme (UKMCSP)

 Facilitated by: Mary Bruce, University of Worcester, Association for Dementia Studies

-Workshop Fee: The training is free but those attending will need to cover their own travel and accommodation costs.
+Workshop Fee: The training is free but those attending any face to face trianing will need to cover their own travel and accommodation costs.
 (Please note that this could be cancelled if insufficient delegates register.
 This will be assessed no later than 1 week so you may wish to hold off booking travel and accommodation prior to this).

-For further information, including how to book your place: Please email email@example.com or tel: 01905 542531
+For further information and booking arrangements: Please email firstname.lastname@example.org or tel: 01905 542531

 Meeting Centre - Bring Your Own Lunch (BYOL) webinars